-What is an instructional design strategy for eLearning?
+What is an Instructional Design Strategy for eLearning?

-An instructional design strategy is a detailed plan on how an eLearning course will be designed.
+An instructional design strategy is a detailed plan of how an eLearning course will be designed.
 Like any other strategy, an instructional design strategy begins with identifying and listing the eLearning course objectives and the course of actions that must be taken to achieve these goals using various resources, techniques, devices, and learning theories.

-In this blog, we look at some instructional design strategies for eLearning that will enhance the learner’s experience.
+In this blog, we look at some instructional strategies for eLearning that will enhance the learner’s experience.